-Hiroshima: What's in a name?
-Firstly, a trauma: that of the first atomic bomb and the atrocity of nuclear effects revealed to mankind.
-Secondly, an ideal: that of a radical pacifism and a constant reminder to the world of the true face of war.
-Finally, last but not least, a unique aura: a mixture of an unpleasant past and an unshakable faith in the future.
+Hiroshima: what's in a name?
+Firstly, a trauma: the target of the first atomic bomb, when the atrocity of nuclear effects were first revealed to mankind.
+Secondly, an ideal: one of radical pacifism, and a constant reminder to the world of the true face of war.
+And finally, a unique atmosphere: a mixture of a tragic past and an unshakable faith in the future.

-"Big Island."
-This is the literally meaning of the name "Hiroshima."
-It was founded in 1589 on the largest island in the delta where the Ota River meets the Seto Inland Sea.
-The medieval lord Mori Terumoto (1553-1625) established his castle to enjoy its hinge location and proximity to the island of Miyajima shrine .
-The city takes on a national importance at the dawning of the Meiji Era (1868-1912), when the rapid industrialization of the country turned Hiroshima into the logistics base of the Japanese Imperial Army.
+"Wide Island" is the literal meaning of the name "Hiroshima".
+The city was founded in 1589 on the largest island in the delta where Ota River meets the Seto Inland Sea.
+The medieval lord Mori Terumoto (1553-1625) established his castle to enjoy its advantageous location and proximity to the shrine on the island of Miyajima.
+The city took on a national importance at the dawning of the Meiji Era (1868-1912), when the rapid industrialization of the country turned Hiroshima into the logistical base of the Japanese Imperial Army.

-On August 6, 1945, at a quarter past eight in the morning, both world history and the city changed in a matter of seconds.
+On August 6, 1945, at a quarter past eight in the morning, both the city and world history changed in a matter of seconds.
 The force of the explosion razed buildings and gardens, leaving only a charred plain.
 More than 250,000 people died in the fire or as a result of exposure to radiation.

 Maybe there there's nothing to see, but instead to feel.
 There is a confusing, tiny nagging feeling in the air.
-The shadow of past suffering is printed on the smile of those old women, the trembling leaves of the surviving trees in Ikari Shrine.
+The shadow of past suffering can be seen in the smiles of old women, the trembling leaves of the surviving trees in Ikari Shrine.
 Yet in the face of despair, Hiroshima imposed its faith in the future.
 Martyr then miracle, this city saw the worst and best of mankind.
-Walking along the garden paths Shukkei-en is sufficient to measure the magic of such a renaissance.
+Walking along the garden paths of Shukkei-en is sufficient to measure the magic of such a renaissance.